TimoLob/DiscordBot/README.md

 ## DiscordBot

 A simple discord bot with some useful commands.
+Programmed with node and discord.js.